Nezas/HolidayApi/README.md

 # HolidayApi

 ## Deployment
 To test this project you first need to clone it to your machine.
-Then open cmd, navigate to project folder and execute
+Then open cmd, navigate to 'HolidayApi' project folder and execute
 ```sh
 dotnet ef database update
 ```